 Support for Windows 10.
 Harlequin RIP v.11 offers added support for printing from and running the RIP software on Windows 10.

 PDF Optimization for Files with Live Transparency.
-Harlequin RIPs have included native rendering of PDF files that use live transparency since 2002, but doing so takes significantly more work than processing fully opaque pages.
+The Harlequin RIP has included native rendering of PDF files that use live transparency since 2002, but doing so takes significantly more work than processing fully opaque pages.
 As a result, rendering live transparency takes more time, which can cause problems in some workflows, especially for newsprint, driving digital presses, or when a plate is needed urgently, such as after a plate-break on-press.
 Harlequin RIP v.9 accelerates the speed of processing transparent pages significantly.

 Extended PDF/X Support.
-Harlequin RIPs have always been at the leading edge for support of the PDF/X standards.
+The Harlequin RIP has always been at the leading edge for support of the PDF/X standards.
 Harlequin RIP v.9 adds explicit support for PDF/X-4p:2008, PDF/X-4:2010, PDF/X-4p:2010, PDF/X-5g and PDF/X-5pg.
 By default the RIP will apply color management and overprint control as required by these standards.
 It may also be configured to reject jobs that do not conform to a specific standard or collection of standards.

 PDF/VT Support.
 Harlequin RIP v.9 provides the technology required to build a Digital Front End (DFE) that is fully compliant with the PDF/VT standard (ISO 16612-2:2010) for variable and transactional printing.
 Our focus on VDP performance, however, is to ensure that all VDP jobs submitted as PDF files are processed at maximum performance, not only those that have been saved as PDF/VT.

 HXM Light Option.
-Harlequin's hybrid screening technology (HXM) has been available for some time, primarily aimed at high-resolution devices such as CTP.
+Harlequin's hybrid screening technology (HXM) has been available for some time, primarily aimed at high-resolution devices.
 Harlequin RIP v.9 adds an option explicitly geared towards use of HXM on lower resolution devices between 900 and 1500 dpi.

 Enhanced Color Support.
 This is especially important as the use of live transparency is steadily increasing.
 It's quite common that a designer will use transparency without even knowing that they're doing so, by using drop shadows, for instance.
-In Harlequin RIP v.9 we've done a significant amount of work in order to improve the accuracy of color reproduction, whether the output is for proofing, for making CTP plates, or for driving a digital press.
+In Harlequin RIP v.9 we've done a significant amount of work in order to improve the accuracy of color reproduction.
 Harlequin RIP v.9 is one of the very first systems to achieve FOGRA certification as a contract proofing system using off-the-shelf Epson media and inks.
 This work has resulted in reduced color errors for any given printer, ink, media, screening and resolution combination to bring them reliably below the metrology numbers needed for industry proofing certification.
 It also ensures the optimum use of the printer's gamut.
 To prove the effectiveness of this work Harlequin RIP v.9 has been formally certified by FOGRA as a FograCert Contract Proofing System*.
 The FOGRA certification is for proofing against seven different print characterizations, chosen to address standards used in Europe and North America and across commercial print and newsprint. *FOGRA certification awarded to Global Graphics.

 PANTONE Plus Support.
 Pantone, the company that sets the world's standards on color, re-launched its Pantone Matching System recently as The Plus Series.
 In Harlequin RIP v.9 the full PANTONE Plus library is supported to ensure that emulation of Pantone colors printed using other inks (e.g. CMYK) are as accurate as possible.
 As a re-launch, PANTONE Plus changes some of the older Pantone colors slightly, so users of Harlequin RIP v.9 can choose to match either the older Pantone color set, or the new PANTONE Plus.